alus-it/AirspaceConverter/README.md

 Contributors
 ------------
-- Valerio Messina, efa@iol.it: packaging for Ubuntu 16.04, various issues fixed and testing
+- Valerio Messina, efa@iol.it: packaging for Ubuntu, various issues fixed and testing

 Contacts
 --------